 The Rise of Mobile

 For many years Web development meant developing for a personal computer medium.
 Laptops came along, but their display capabilities were pretty similar to desktop computers, so the same Web designs worked for both.
-But, over the last few years there was a big change.
-Mobile phones became ubiquitous, the Web evolved and became much more entwined in the day-to-day lives of most people.
+But, over the last few years, there was a big change.
+Mobile phones became ubiquitous, the Web evolved, and became much more entwined in the day-to-day lives of most people.
 Many of these people wanted to access the Web on their phones.
-They want to buy shoes online, order pizza, make a reservation in a restaurant, check the weather and watch cats playing the piano.
+They want to buy shoes online, order pizza, make a reservation in a restaurant, check the weather, and watch cats playing the piano.
 Many websites and Web applications designed for desktop/lap computers were either totally unusable or so annoying on phones that people just didn’t use them.
 That change came very quickly and companies paid attention.

-Even before people used their phones to browse, the Web front-end developers had to deal with multiple targets being different browsers.
+Even before people used their phones to browse, Web front-end developers had to deal with multiple targets being different browsers.
 IE6 in particular was the bane of front-end developers for years due to its prevalence and lack of standard support.
 When you add a large number of mobile devices with unknown form factors, you end up in a difficult spot as far as testing and quality assurance.
-Sometimes even more browsers were added because some devices shipped with custom mobile browsers, such as Opera, that weren’t very common on desktop and laptops.
+Sometimes even more browsers were added because some devices shipped with custom mobile browsers, such as Opera, weren’t very common on desktops and laptops.

 What Is Responsive Web Design?

 The important principle here is that you detect the properties of the device and NOT the device itself.
 There are too many devices for you to chase, but all these devices belong to a space that you can cover adequately with a relatively small number of designs.
-The design itself is typically consists of style sheets.
+The design itself typically consists of style sheets.